Private Aggregation in Hierarchical Wireless Federated Learning with Partial and Full Collusion: Introduction

-On a high level, private aggregation works as follows.
+A simple version of private aggregation works as follows.
 Each client generates a random vector and adds it to their partial computation.
 Only one client subtracts the sum of all random vectors used by the other clients from their partial computation.
 Observing individual vectors, the federator learns no information about the clients' computation.
 However, the federator obtains the desired sum of all partial computations by aggregating all received vectors, since the random vectors cancel out.
 This scheme, and all schemes based on secret sharing, suffer from the presence of slow or unresponsive clients termed \emph{stragglers}.
 For example, if a single client does not send their partial computation to the federator, the whole iteration has to be discarded.

-Constructing private aggregation schemes that can mitigate the effect of stragglers and tolerate clients dropping out from the learning process, called \emph {dropouts}, is an active area of research, cf. \cite{jahani2022swiftagg+,so2022lightsecagg,zhao2021information,schlegel2021codedpaddedfl,li2020federated,kairouz2021advances}.
-The proposed schemes consider settings in which communication links between all the clients and direct communication links between the clients and the federator exist.
-In this work, we consider a wireless network architecture in which the clients are connected to each other and to the federator through base stations.
-Such a setting is considered in, e.g., \cite{abad2020hierarchical,chen2020semi}.
-Directly applying an existing scheme reveals the clients' computation to the base stations and wireless service providers, which is undesirable.
-We design a novel private aggregation scheme tailored to wireless system architectures that guarantees the privacy of the clients' data against base stations, the federator, and other clients.
+Constructing private aggregation schemes that can mitigate the effect of stragglers and tolerate clients dropping out from the learning process, called \emph {dropouts}, is an active area of research, cf. \cite{jahani2022swiftagg+,so2022lightsecagg,zhao2021information,schlegel2021codedpaddedfl,li2020federated,kairouz2021advances}. \extstart However, \extend the proposed schemes consider settings in which communication links between all the clients and direct communication links between the clients and the federator exist.
+In this work, we consider a hierarchical wireless network architecture in which the clients are connected to each other only through base stations.
+We consider two cases: \emph{(a)} the base stations are directly connected to the federator; and \emph{(b)} the base stations can transmit information to the federator only through intermediate relay nodes.
+Such settings are considered in, e.g., \cite{ye2023heterogeneous,abad2020hierarchical,chen2020semi,demir2021foundations, chen2022survey}.
+Directly applying an existing scheme \extstart does not fulfill the required privacy guarantees, since base stations, wireless service providers, and potential intermediate nodes, obtain enough information to decode the clients' sensitive computations.
+To apply existing schemes, one must rely on computationally private encryption methods instead. \extend We design novel \extstart information-theoretically private \extend aggregation schemes tailored to such wireless system architectures.
+The scheme guarantees the privacy of the clients' data against base stations, relay nodes, the federator, and other clients.